lwilletts/fwm/README.md

 ###### under

-Detects if the window underneath the mouse pointer is the root window.
-If it is, the given command will be run.
+Prints the id of the window currently underneath the cursor.
+If no window is found and has an argument passed to it, the given command will be executed.
 Useful for running dmenu scripts based on selection of the root window.
-You'll need to use the following example in your sxhkd if you want to bind to the mouse.
+You'll need to use the following example in your sxhkd if you want to bind to the
+mouse:

 ```
 ~button3